 I remember being in the woods on that farm, attempting to cook my own meals, and learning outdoor skills like setting up a tent and building a fire.

-To this day I don't understand why I wanted to do it again.
+And I still remember when the trip was over, I wanted to go backpacking again.
+To this day, I don't fully understand why I wanted to do it again.
 I just did.

 Now I see the secret of the making of the best persons,

 It is to grow in the open air and to eat and sleep with the earth.